 | Manifold | 1,681 | −0.218*** | Play money |

 Every real-money platform shows a positive pricing wedge.
-Manifold — where participants trade with play-money tokens and bear no financial risk — shows the opposite sign: overconfidence pushes prices below physical probabilities.
+Manifold — where participants trade with play-money tokens — shows the opposite sign: the estimated wedge flips direction rather than merely attenuating.
+The pairwise differences are large: Polymarket − Manifold ≈ 0.38, Kalshi − Manifold ≈ 0.40, with implied z-statistics above 11.

 The Pricing Wedge Decays Over Time